mss-csec/mss-csec.github.io/_includes/icons/README.md

 All of the SVG icons have an extra `height='16'` attribute added to the root svg element.
 This is done to prevent what is known as a [fatwigoo](http://www.otsukare.info/2017/11/02/fatwigoo).

+Each icon is also given a class corresponding to their file name.

 ## How are the icons customized?

 1. Download `fontawesome-free-5.0.2.zip` to this directory